parkerjustice/regex-simplified/gist-template.md

 ### Bracket Expressions
  /^(https?:\/\/)?(`[\da-z\.-]`+)\.(`[a-z\.]`{2,6})([\/\w \.-]*)*\/?$/

  A **bracket expression** `[]` matches a character set that is inside the two brackets.
 This is shown with this example with a-z being within the two brackets a character will be matched within that example.

  Another example that is not mentioned would be `[0-9]` because it also works numerically as well.
- Regex will match any single character together, go back to the character class tag to learn more.
+ Regex will match any single character together, go back to the - [Character Classes](#character-classes) tag to learn more.

 ## Author